|

 their liquidity without the need to sell or liquidate assets.
 As interest rates

-borrowers to restructure their debt, extend repayment periods, and reduce monthly
+remain competitive, refinancing offers borrowers an attractive opportunity to restructure their debt, extend repayment periods, and reduce monthly

-the market’s move towards offering more tailored solutions to meet the diverse
+the market’s shift toward more tailored solutions to meet the diverse

 financial needs of individuals and businesses, making LAP a more versatile